dfosorio/EventB2Maude-MultiVeStA/README.md

 - As its name suggests it, the [MultiVeStA](https://github.com/dfosorio/EventB2Maude-MultiVeStA/tree/main/MultiVeStA) folder contains the MultiVeStA tool.
 The original download link of this program can be found [here](https://github.com/andrea-vandin/MultiVeStA/wiki/Integration-with-PMaude-specification).
 The structure of the MultiVeStA folder tool is the following:
   - The [Maude-3.0+yices2-linux](https://github.com/dfosorio/EventB2Maude-MultiVeStA/tree/main/MultiVeStA/Maude-3.0%2Byices2-linux) contains the Maude program (Maude executable and related other related files)
-  - The [m-theory](https://github.com/dfosorio/EventB2Maude-MultiVeStA/tree/main/MultiVeStA/m-theory) folder contains the necessary Maude theory for the encoded probabilistic Event-B models
+  - The [m-theory](https://github.com/dfosorio/EventB2Maude-MultiVeStA/tree/main/MultiVeStA/m-theory) folder contains the necessary Maude theory for the encoded probabilistic Event-B models.
+For more information, refer to the third chapter of the [bachelors thesis document](https://github.com/dfosorio/Thesis/blob/main/Document/main.pdf).
+  - The [apmaude.maude](https://github.com/dfosorio/EventB2Maude-MultiVeStA/blob/main/MultiVeStA/apmaude.maude) file, which contains the necessary maude theory to exceute the MultiVeStA simulations.
+For more information, refer to the fourth chapter of the [bachelors thesis document](https://github.com/dfosorio/Thesis/blob/main/Document/main.pdf).
+  - The [multivesta.jar](https://github.com/dfosorio/EventB2Maude-MultiVeStA/blob/main/MultiVeStA/multivesta.jar) executable, used to run the simulations.

 - The [CS1_DiceProgram](https://github.com/dfosorio/EventB2Maude-MultiVeStA/tree/main/CS1_DiceProgram), [CS2_BRetrans5](https://github.com/dfosorio/EventB2Maude-MultiVeStA/tree/main/CS2_BRetrans5) and [CS3_PNL](https://github.com/dfosorio/EventB2Maude-MultiVeStA/tree/main/CS3_PNL) are some case study folders for the tool, with the following structure:
   - A **Models** folder that contains the probabilistic Event-b models (files with .b extension) and the resulting probabilistic Maude models (files with .maude extension) after translating them with the parser.